ethereum/fe/docs/src/quickstart/deploy_contract.md

 type                    2
 ```

-This response tel you that your contract has been deployed to the blockchain.
+This response tells you that your contract has been deployed to the blockchain.
 The transaction was included in block number 1, and the address it was deployed to is provided in the `contractAddress` field - you need this address to interact with the contract.

 > Note: Don't assume responses to be identical when following the tutorial.
 Due to the nature of the blockchain environment the content of the responses will always differ slightly.

 ### Signing the guest book

-Now that the contrat is deployed to the blockchain, you can send a transaction to sign it with a custom message.
+Now that the contract is deployed to the blockchain, you can send a transaction to sign it with a custom message.
 You will sign it from the same address that was used to deploy the contract, but there is nothing preventing you from using any account for which you have the private key (you could experiment by signing from all ten accounts created by Anvil, for example).

 The following command will send a transaction to call `sign(string)` on our freshly deployed Guestbook contract sitting at address `0x810cbd4365396165874c054d01b1ede4cc249265` with the message *"We <3 Fe"*.